balins/balins.github.io/_posts/2021-03-04-what-every-developer-should-know-about-authentication-part-1.markdown

 Hovewer, I'd like to encourage you to take more holistic approach here.
 **Authentication is ubiquitous and plays a very important role in digital world.** It is essential for safety of network communication and provides a fundamental source of trust on the Internet.
+That being said, we will take a closer look at every building block of authentication mechanism to understand it better.

 In this series of articles I will explain the basics of authentication and make all the related terminology a little clearer.
-You can also expect to find some examples of common situations, when such knowledge can come handy.
+You can also expect me to show you examples of common situations, when such knowledge may come handy.

 Stay tuned!